HelpMeGame/CS-Trade-Up-Analyzer/README.md

 `chance = 3 / 34`

 Our chance to get Skin A from this trade up would then be `0.0882`, or about `9%`.
-With this concept in mind, we can move on to the next and equally as important feature of trade up prediction.
+With this concept in mind, we can move on to the next and equally important feature of trade up prediction.

 When dealing with predicting the resulting skin's wear rating, we need to take into account the wear rating of all input skins, and some information from the resulting skin as well.
 This means that there will *not* be a set wear rating outcome for all skins involved in a trade up process, and two skins from the same crate may end up with differing results.